equalitie/edgemanage/INSTALL.md

   text file to a large image, whatever is most reprensentative of your caching setup (if you serve lots of HTML/images/whatever).
 Store it at /etc/edgemanage/myobject.edgemanage and configure the `testobject` section of `edgemanage.yaml` accordingly.
+Also deploy this object to the edges that you will be querying.
-* Set up your zone files - there needs to be a file for each domain you want to use edgemanage for in `/etc/edgemanage/zones/mynet`, named like `example.com.zone`.
+* Set up your zone include files - there needs to be a file for each domain you want to use edgemanage for in `/etc/edgemanage/zones/mynet`, named like `example.com.zone`.
+These files need to be standard Bind-style files and the main limitation is that they cannot contain an SOA record.
 If you don't have any records other than your rotating @ A records, simply create an empty file.
 * Do a dry run to make sure everything's okay without writing any files out: `edge_manage -A mynet -n`